arthexis/Tome/Mysteries/Principia/README.md

 - Hilos: Mystery of Threads
 - Dagas: Mystery of Daggers

-As the Initiates understanding of this Mystery increases, they will become able to combine them into complex rituals to achieve more advanced Magics.
+As the Initiate's understanding of each Mystery in the Square increases, they will become able to combine them into complex rituals to achieve more advanced Magics.